-Here are five simple ways you can help your child feel confident and ready for the test.
+Here you’ll find your state’s practice test, plus other simple ways to help your child feel confident and ready for the test.

 Sample Test Questions